Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 Former customers are a gold mine of valuable information and shouldn’t be ignored.
 Not only because if you listen to them, you might have a chance of getting them back, but because they also have valuable insight as to why customers leave.

-In fact, if customers don’t complain about anything at all, ever – that’s a bad sign.
+If customers don’t complain about anything at all, ever – that’s a bad sign.
 Unhappy customers don’t usually take the time to complain; instead, they save time for themselves by simply quitting doing business with you and finding another similar solution.

 As a result, you should always reach out and listen to lost customers.
 They can tell you all about hidden issues that will, over time, negatively impact your brand reputation, customer retention, and ultimately your bottom line.

-12. Track and analyse customer retention metrics
+12. Track and analyze customer retention metrics

 Customer retention metrics are the factors used to calculate the probability of retaining and attracting customers to your business.
 That’s because you can’t know if you’re doing well at keeping customers, especially high-value accounts, without good customer retention data.